pystardust/ani-cli/README.md

 A cli to browse and watch anime.
 This tool scrapes the site [gogoanime](https://gogoanime.pe).

+> Searching for a maintainer of the windows branch
+>
 > Currently not working reliably.
 >
 > Please give your input on the pinned issue #312 if you're getting the "normal quality doesn't exist" error